saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 There are plenty of efforts where people use Rust to speed up Python.
 In many cases, you'll also see those projects make use of `pyo3`.
 This library offers 'Rust bindings for Python, including tools for creating native Python extension modules'.
 One example where this is being used is [polars](https://www.pola.rs/).

-The examples from this post can be found [here](Note: when creating this post, I used CPython 3.9.2 and Rust 1.56.0).
+The examples from this post can be found [here](https://github.com/saidvandeklundert/rust_from_python).

+Note: when creating this post, I used CPython 3.9.2, Pydantic version `1.8.2` and Rust 1.56.0.